Roger Stone juror's anti-Trump social media posts surface after she defends DOJ prosecutors

 Former Memphis City Schools Board President Tomeka Hart revealed Wednesday that she was one of the jurors who convicted former Trump adviser Roger Stone on obstruction charges last year, and soon afterward, a string of her anti-Trump, left-wing social media posts came to light.

+Meanwhile, another Stone juror, Seth Cousins, donated to former Democratic presidential candidate Beto O'Rourke and other progressive causes, federal election records reviewed by Fox News show.
+The revelations came as President Trump has called the handling of Stone's prosecution "ridiculous" and "an insult to our country."

-Hart confirmed to CNN and other media organizations Wednesday that she had written a Facebook post supporting the Justice Department prosecutors who abruptly stepped down from their posts on Tuesday, saying she "can't keep quiet any longer."
-The prosecutors apparently objected after senior DOJ officials overrode their recommendation to the judge that Stone face up to 9 years in prison.
+Hart confirmed to CNN and other media organizations Wednesday that she had written a Facebook post supporting the Justice Department prosecutors in the Stone case who abruptly stepped down from their posts on Tuesday, saying she "can't keep quiet any longer."
+The prosecutors apparently objected after senior DOJ officials overrode their recommendation to U.S. District Judge Amy Berman Jackson that Stone face up to 9 years in prison.

 "I want to stand up for Aaron Zelinsky, Adam Jed, Michael Marando, and Jonathan Kravis -- the prosecutors on the Roger Stone trial," Hart wrote in the post.
 "It pains me to see the DOJ now interfere with the hard work of the prosecutors.
 They acted with the utmost intelligence, integrity, and respect for our system of justice."

-DOJ PROSECUTORS QUIT EN MASSE; TRUMP SAYS STONE PROSECUTION A MISCARRIAGE OF JUSTICE
+DOJ PROSECUTORS QUIT EN MASSE; TRUMP SAYS STONE CASE A MISCARRIAGE OF JUSTICE

-Independent journalist Mike Cernovich, not CNN, then first reported that a slew of Hart's other Twitter and Facebook posts suggested a strong political bias.
+Independent journalist Mike Cernovich, not CNN, then first reported that a slew of Hart's other publicly available Twitter and Facebook posts readily suggested a strong political bias.

 "Gotta love it!"
 Hart wrote on Jan.
 13, 2018, in response to a news report that a vulgarity had been projected onto the Trump International Hotel in Washington, D.C.